About Zambia

-To learn more about Volunteer life and work in Zambia please enjoy this video chat featuring a virtual tour of one Peace Corps Zambia’s provincial hubs, a lesson in local cuisine and specific examples of projects in which Zambia Volunteers are engaged.
-Stay tuned during the Q & A section at the end which includes a sample of local language.
+To learn more about Volunteer life and work in Zambia please enjoy this video chat featuring a virtual tour of one Peace Corps Zambia’s provincial hubs, a lesson in local cuisine, and examples of community projects in which Zambia Volunteers are engaged.
+Stay tuned during the Q&A section at the end which includes a sample of local language.

 Annual Reports